wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 ```
 ~~~

-Note that the response contains the recipe in between Markdown code block delimiters.
+Note that the response contains the recipe in between Markdown fenced code block delimiters.
 We can now use a regular expression to extract the recipe from the response.

 While this looks like an excellent way of working with LLMs in use cases outside of chat, there are better ways to handle structured outputs.
 You can instruct the LLM to generate JSON results or even call a function to output the generated code.
 Both of these options provide much more control over the output format.
-We'll cover structured output in greater detail in chapter 7.
+We'll cover structured output in greater detail in chapter 8.

-I'll keep repeating this throughout the book.
-We're controlling a pattern matching machine.
-Telling it what output format you want is only putting in the right pattern for what you want to achieve.
+Let's look at how you can help the model with samples next.

-### Add Context and samples to the Prompt
+### Add Samples to the Prompt

 Any LLM is capable of reproducing patterns it learned from the large body of text it was trained on.
 But that body of text hopefully doesn't contain internal documents of the client or company you work for.
 So if you need to answer questions about internal information, you're going to have to tell the LLM about the information.

-We'll cover Retrieval Augmented Generation in greater depth in chapter 6.
+We'll cover Retrieval Augmented Generation in greater depth in chapter 7.
 But for now, it's important to understand that the LLM can't remember facts.
 It's a talking parrot that reproduces patterns it has seen before.
 This looks like a limitation, but you can turn this into a powerful trait.